Make sure you vet whatever debt relief company you’re matched with.

 What are the benefits and drawbacks of Accredited Debt Relief?

 - Lots of options.
 Accredited Debt Relief doesn’t pigeonhole you into one type of debt relief, which is ideal if you’re not sure what type of program you can benefit the most from.

 - Helpful staff.
-Clients frequently say that its customer service team does a great job simplifying an otherwise complicated and overwhelming process.
+Clients frequently say that Accredited’s customer service team does a great job simplifying an otherwise complicated and overwhelming process.

 - Good online reputation.
 Debt relief is a risky business, and it’s not guaranteed to work out as planned.
 For a company to have so many positive reviews is no mean feat.

 - Fees vary between partners.
 It’s difficult to get an idea of how much debt relief will cost you unless you research each individual company Accredited Debt Relief works with — which can take some time.

 - Not all partners have great service.
 Since Accredited Debt Relief matches you with debt relief companies, you’re not guaranteed to get connected with a highly ranked service.
-It’s also not clear how much Accredited Debt relief vets its partners.
+Many clients complain of poor customer service for Accredited’s partner companies.

 - Lots of calls from partners.
 Like with any matching service, Accredited Debt Relief gives your information to its partner companies to contact you.